-Whether you’re a fresh graduate seeking out your first job or an experienced professional who’s planning on transferring to another company, crafting an impressive resume that will advance you to the next recruitment process can be challenging.
+Whether you’re a fresh graduate seeking your first job or an experienced professional who’s planning on transferring to another company, crafting an impressive resume that will help you to the next recruitment process can be challenging.

-You might be googling resume format for a job or how to make a resume but, keep in mind that there is no such thing as a perfect resume or even a template that can be used regardless of the job or position that you’re aiming for.
+You might be googling on “how to write a resume” or “how to make a CV” but, keep in mind that there is no such thing as a perfect resume or template that can be used regardless of the job or position that you’re aiming for.

 Remember that your resume, together with other aspiring applicants, will go through the screening process of the recruiters.
-Recruiters could review them manually, or they will be processed automatically in an applicant tracking system.
-Regardless of the method, the goal of the recruiters is to weed out applicants who fail to meet the qualifications of the job.
-If your resume is not well-crafted, you might read rejection emails after a few days.
+The goal is to weed out applicants who fail to meet the qualifications of the job.

 To help you with your job hiring, we’ve created a guide on how to make a resume for your first job.